Scholarships that spark possibilities for women in Southwest Washington

 • Your intended major (one or two words) and minor (if applicable)

-Scholarships can be used for pursuing an Undergraduate Degree, Graduate Degree, Certificate, or Continuing Education.
+Scholarships can be used for pursuing an undergraduate degree, graduate degree, certificate, or continuing education.

 We love to hear that applicants are working or volunteering in their community beyond any school requirement.
+It shows us you're invested in making Southwest Washington a better place.

 What you'll receive—and how we'll cheer you on

-Beyond the financial support, we’re here to encourage you all year long.
-Each scholarship recipient is paired with a Kindness Courier—a volunteer who sends upbeat messages to keep your spirits high and your motivation strong.
+Beyond the financial support, we're here to encourage you all year long.
+Each scholarship recipient is paired with a Kindness Courier.

 You'll also get: